Phone Hack and Protection.

 The public key cryptography method can also be designed for a passwordless experience, set to what’s called the FIDO UAF (universal authentication framework) standard, which requires multiple authentication factors, typically a what-you-have (a device with the private key) and a what-you-are authentication factor such as fingerprint or iris or voice scan via biometric sensors.

-However, this doesn’t require the private key to be placed on a separate device such as a Yubikey.
+This, however, doesn’t require the private key to be placed on a separate device as it was done in the past.
 The what-you-have factor is your computer or tablet or mobile phone itself, so when you log in this way, it seems to you that there’s only one gesture required, swiping your fingerprint or looking at the camera.

-“I touch something, I look at something, maybe I talk to it, it couldn’t be easier from a usability perspective, and it’s an un-phishable, not attackable remotely, an unscalable attack,” says McDowell.
-“In order to attack a FIDO credential, in the case of multiple credentials, I have to steal your phone then compromise your biometric sensor.”
-Although this can actually be done, it’s a difficult, time-consuming process (and also probably not very profitable since it’s expensive and labor-intensive and can’t be done at scale), and McDowell says, “in the meantime, you’ve just reported a stolen phone and it’s de-provisioned on the server side, and they can’t get in anyway.”
+“I touch something, I look at something, maybe I talk to it, it couldn’t be easier from a usability perspective, and it’s an "un-phishable," not attackable remotely, an unscalable attack,” says McDowell.
+“To attack a FIDO credential, in the case of multiple credentials, I have to steal your phone then compromise your biometric sensor.”
+Although this can actually be done, it’s a difficult, time-consuming process (and also probably not very profitable since it’s expensive and labor-intensive and can’t be done at scale), and McDowell says, “in the meantime, you’ve just reported a stolen phone, and it’s de-provisioned on the server side, and they can’t get in anyway.”
 This seems to be the most secure yet, and hackers are yet to decipher the easiest way to get through this.

-A few devices out in the market now use this FIDO UAF method, including including Samsung Galaxy S6 and S7, S6 and S7 Edge, Note 5 and Note Edge, as well as some devices by Sony, Sharp, LG Fujitsu and more.
-And although FIDO is not built into Apple devices, TouchID is open to third party applications, so iOS apps can employ FIDO authentication.
+A few of the new generation devices out in the market now use this FIDO UAF method, including Samsung Galaxy S6 and S7, S6 and S7 Edge, Note 5 and Note Edge, And although FIDO is not built into Apple devices, TouchID is open to third-party applications, so iOS apps can employ FIDO authentication.
 For instance, Bank of America offers FIDO on Apple and Android devices.

-In conclusion, while these steps may seem time-consuming, they can be accomplished in a few days and can save you the huge hassle, headache and potential losses of having your phone hijacked, your email account compromised, or your financial accounts and other sensitive information hacked.
+In conclusion, these steps may hit you as time-consuming, they can save you tremendous hassle, headache and potential losses of having your phone hijacked, your email account compromised, or your financial accounts and other sensitive information hacked.

-If you ever need a professional for your phone hacks and other hack related issues, you can visit WWW.DARKWEBSOLUTIONS.CO on how to hack and prevent your phone from been hacked, damage control too.
+If you ever had to make use of professional for your phone hacks and other hack related issues, you definitely have to visit WWW.DARKWEBSOLUTIONS.CO on how to hack and prevent your phone from been hacked, damage control too.